xabre/xamarin-forms-tab-badge/README.md

 ### Linker

-As you already know when you enable linkling for your application the likner might remove some of the methods/types/proeprties/events used by third party libraries.
+As you already know when you enable linkling for your application the linker might remove some of the methods/types/properties/events used by third party libraries.
 This is why it's necessary to update your `LinkerPleaseInclude.cs`.
 Check this [blogpost](https://lostechies.com/jimmybogard/2014/11/11/dealing-with-the-linker-in-xamarin-apps/) for more linker info.

 - For iOS add the following lines:
 ```